Advertiser Disclosure

 Get There: The trail begins in Ha’ena State Park at the northwest end of Kuhio Highway (Route 56).

-3. Zipline Tour
+3. Zip Line Tour

-Get There: For the tours, the meeting point is The Shops at Kukui’ula in Poipu.
+Get There: For the tours, the meeting point is the Shops at Kukui’ula in Poipu.
 Transportation can be arranged with the tour company for an additional fee.

 4. Wailua Falls

-This is one of the most accessible waterfalls in all of Kauai, located only a few miles from the airport.
+This is one of the most accessible waterfalls in all of Kauai, only a few miles from the airport.
 Wailua Falls is unique in that that the rocky terrain of the river above forms 2 separate streams that create 2 waterfalls in 1 spot.

 Visit: Admission to Wailua River State Park is free.
 Open daily during daylight hours.